michielskobe/rnd-final-project/docs/project/petalinux.md

 petalinux-build
 ```

 This may take a while.

+## Creating the boot files

-After this, we can create the boot files with the following command:
+When the build is finished, we can create the boot files with the following command:

 ``` bash
 petalinux-package --boot --fsbl images/linux/zynqmp_fsbl.elf --fpga images/linux/system.bit --pmufw images/linux/pmufw.elf --u-boot